helmedeiros/blog/content/en/posts/2008-06-13-minicenario-classificados-na-web.md

 title: "Mini-scenario: Web Classifieds"
 author: helio
 layout: post
-date: 2008-07-12T01:57:56+00:00
+date: 2008-06-13T01:57:56+00:00
 categories:
   - UML
+tags:
+  - mini-scenarios
+  - uml-series
 ---

+> **Series: UML Mini-scenarios** | **Part 1 of 4** > _Developed during Master's in Web Systems Projects_

 # Mini-scenario: Web Classifieds

-As part of my Master's in Web Systems Projects, I created four mini-scenarios under the guidance of Professor Osmar Fernandes Jr. In this post, I'll walk through the first one: a web-based classifieds system imagined and shared by Dalila with her friends from school, her neighborhood, and a local club.
+As part of my Master's in Web Systems Projects, I created four mini-scenarios under the guidance of Professor Osmar Fernandes Jr. This series explores different business domains through UML modeling, demonstrating how use cases and class diagrams can capture real-world requirements.

+**In this first scenario**, I present a web-based classifieds system imagined by Dalila to share with her friends from school, her neighborhood, and a local club.

 ## Description